TheUltimateOptimist/CleanCode/Summary/Simple-Design.md

 - Take the time to refactor

 ## Rule 4: Minimal number of classes and methods
-Concepts explained like explained above or like the SRP principle can be taken too far.
+Concepts like explained above or like the SRP principle can be taken too far.
 Try to keep the overall system small while also keeping classes and function small.
 Important: This Rule is the leas important one of the 4 Rules.